dbis-ilm/piglet/Zeppelin.md

 by adding `dbis.piglet.PigletInterpreter` to the property value `zeppelin.interpreters`.

+1. In Zeppelin, go to `INTERPRETER` and click `+Create`.
+Enter a name (piglet) and select the Piglet interpreter from the drop down menu.
+Currently, no additional properties have to be set.

 1. Create a new notebook, go to "Interpreter binding", and activate `piglet %piglet`.